 As with all LED technology, UV LEDs can be current or voltage controlled.
 By raising or lowering these parameters the output intensity of a UV LED curing lamp can be set.
 Interestingly, this relationship is not linear with LEDs which can be a challenge in industrial applications where precise control of intensity and dose is critical.

-In this post, we look at the software developed by ProPhotonix’ engineers to provide intensity control in UV LED curing lamps and highlight a number of useful features enabling configuration of the lamps to suit your specific application needs.
+In this post, we look at the software developed by ProPhotonix’ engineers to provide intensity control in UV LED curing lamps and highlight a number of useful features enabling the configuration of the lamps to suit your specific application needs.

 The COBRA Cure FX1 UV LED Lamp offers a variety of factory set intensity profiles, as standard, allowing users to specify the optimum intensity profile to suit their application needs.
 In addition, ProPhotonix’ engineers have developed software used in the COBRA Cure FX Series to correct for the non-linear response typical of LED technology ensuring a precise linear response and superior intensity and dose control.